 - ‘I am academically bright and the subject was suggested to me’

 When choosing either of these careers, you need to consider what you mean by ‘helping people’ and ‘science.’
 Effective career choices are based on a realistic appraisal of your skills, experience and interest as well as knowledge of the job itself.
-You may wish to try some of the exercises on this website around choosing careers [insert hyperlink here to the ‘Choosing careers’ section] Try and spend some time shadowing a dentist, GP, hospital consultant or indeed a medical/dental student to find out what it is like.
+You may wish to try some of the exercises on this website around "choosing careers".
+Try and spend some time shadowing a dentist, GP, hospital consultant or indeed a medical/dental student to find out what it is like.
 This will ensure that you are choosing for the right reason, and will give much more impact to your personal statement.

 Click for more detailed information and useful links on the roles of dentist, GP and hospital consultant.